 The human body can convert ALA into longer chain omega-3 fatty acids (with 20 or more carbon atoms).
 These very long chain (VLC) omega-3 fatty acids are particularly important for human health and include (a) eicosapentaenoic acid (EPA), (b) docosapentaenoic acid (DPA), and (c) docosahexaenoic acid (DHA).
 Since the conversion of ALA to VLC-omega-3 fatty acids in the human body is relatively inefficient, we rely on taking sufficient amounts of EPA, DPA and DHA in our diet.

-Important dietary sources for EPA, DPA and DHA are fish (especially oily fish), meat and dairy fat and seaweed, while vegetable oils contain virtually no VLC omega-3 fatty acids.
+Important dietary sources for EPA, DPA and DHA are fish (especially oily fish), meat and 0dairy fat and seaweed, while vegetable oils contain virtually no VLC omega-3 fatty acids.

 For further information on fat and fatty acids see WHO (2008) and EFSA (2010)